Campaign Supporting Information

-This phase highlights the strong link between nature loss and climate change, and why we need to care for nature.
+The campaign highlights the strong link between nature loss and climate change, and why we need to care for nature.
 It also instils a sense of hope if we all take immediate action.

 Social media text

-Let's all pledge to #MakeSpaceForNature this autumn...and for life.
+Let's all pledge to #MakeSpaceForNature this year...and for life.
 We know #ClimateChange and nature loss are huge global threats - we've already lost nearly 25% of our wildlife in Scotland, but there is hope – if we all take action now.

 For practical ways to really make a difference, go to: https://nature.scot/makespace